Meet your regional audience with localized content

 Each variant goes through the workflow on its own.
 With this, you can track translations in different languages, schedule the start of promotion in different regions to different dates or times, or just see which market or branch has the content already adjusted and published.

 Combine localization with collections

-In specific situations, using collections can be more suitable for content grouping.
+In specific situations, using collections can be more suitable than content item variants for content grouping.
 If you have multiple departments in your company, the preferred way is to set up collections for them.
 Collections allow people in the departments to filter only content relevant to them.
 You can also limit who can access content in which collection.